USEPA/CMAQ/CCTM/docs/Release_Notes/Lightning_NOx.md

 setenv NLDN_STRIKES [netCDF file of hourly strike counts]
 ```

-Gridded NLDN Lightning Strike Data:

-Hourly data over the CONUS 12km domain in I/O API netCDF format (direct input to CMAQ) are available and able to provide data for any other domains if domain description files are provided.
-Contact Daiwen Kang (kang.daiwen@epa.gov, 919-541-4587) for details.

 Lightning Parameters File:

 Time-independent I/O API netCDF file with the following variables.

-- monthly flash totals per CMAQ grid cell
-- a grid-cell specific scaling factor for calculating flashes using the convective precipitation rate, such that the calculated flash count matches the monthly total
+- a grid-cell specific linear (log-linear) regression parameters for calculating flashes using the convective precipitation rate.
 - ratio of intercloud to cloud to ground flashes
 - moles of NO per cloud to ground flash
 - moles of NO per inter-could flash